xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/tests/README.md

 ## Start a local test

-To check if Arm Embeddded GCC starts on the current platform, run a native test:
+To check if Arm Embedded GCC starts on the current platform, run a native test:

 ```sh
 bash ~/Downloads/arm-none-eabi-gcc-xpack.git/scripts/helper/tests/native-test.sh \